City of Los Angeles Seal

 The General Fund is the primary operating fund of the City.
 It is used to account for all financial resources except those legally required to be accounted for in other funds.
 General Fund revenues are derived from such sources as taxes, licenses, permits, fees, fines, intergovernmental revenues, charges for services, special assessments, and interest income.
 Exhibit 2 presents 2021-22 actual General Fund revenues by percentage.

 Fiscal Year 2021-22 General Fund receipts totaled $6.9 billion (excluding the transfers from Reserve and ARPA funds), $91.5 million or 1.4 percent above the Budget, $500.2 million or 7.9 percent higher than 2020-21, and $639.1 million or 10.3 percent higher than the pre-pandemic 2018-19.
 Over the past five years, General Fund revenue averaged 4.2 percent growth, and is now back on track after negative growth in Fiscal Year 2020-21.
-Exhibit 3 below compares adopted and actual General Fund receipts by fiscal year.
+Exhibit 3 compares adopted and actual General Fund receipts by fiscal year.

 All General Fund revenue sources outperformed the Budget in 2021-22 except for the following: Property Taxes ($76.8 million or 3.2 percent below Budget), Licenses, Permits, Fees and Fines ($90.5 million or 7.3 percent), Power Revenue Transfer ($0.8 million or 0.4 percent), Parking Fines ($13.3 million or 10.8 percent), and Grant Receipts ($50.8 million or 55.6 percent).